 IN THIS GUIDE

 Store Settings is where you can manage general settings for your Order Desk account.
-These settings include emails used for customer facing notifications as well as admin emails for communication with Order Desk, folder management for customizing the way your orders are moved and stored in the app, adding CSS to customize your views and account, enabling certain security checks and setting up return addresses, among other settings which will be discussed in more detail in this guide.
+These settings include emails used for customer facing notifications as well as admin emails for communication with Order Desk, folder management for customizing where your orders are stored in the app, adding CSS to customize views, enabling certain security checks and setting up return addresses, among other settings which will be discussed in more detail in this guide.

 To access your store settings, click on Store Settings under the Settings menu in the left sidebar: